w3c/ColorWeb-CG/hdr_html_canvas_element.md

   2. Convert from ITU BT.2100 color space to sRGB color space
   3. Convert back to non-linear using a reciprocal transform

-_Note 3_ This transform utilises the backwards compatibility of ITU-R BT.2100 HLG HDR with consumer electronic displays.
+_NOTE_ This transform utilises the backwards compatibility of ITU-R BT.2100 HLG HDR with consumer electronic displays.
 Prior to display, the gamut may need to be limited to the range 0-1.
 The simplest method is to clip values but other gamut reduction techniques may provide better output images.